bvds/andes/docs/guides/manager_guide/README.md

 Info tab:

- - Title - User's title in the enterprise
+ - Title - User's title in the organization
  - Email - User's email address
  - Apps Assigned - Which web apps the user can view on the Space Client